guiosouza/Guiosouza/README.md

 <br>

 ## BIO! 👋
 My name is Guilherme de Oliveira, I live in Franca-SP Brazil.
-I'm currently studying _Systems Analysis and Development_ at <a href = "https://site.fatecfranca.edu.br/"> Fatec - Franca</a> and working at <a href = "https://www.hgfpay.com.br/">HGF Pay Interface de pagamentos e recebimentos</a> as a Web Development Interneship.
-I am passionate about technology, design with UI/UX and illustration.
+I graduated in Systems Analysis and Development from <a href = "https://site.fatecfranca.edu.br/"> Fatec - Franca</a> and working at <a href = "https://www.voucurtir.com.br/">Vou Curtir</a> as a Web Developer.
+I am passionate about technology, desigg and illustration.

 <br>